Anthares101/raptor-blog/dns-tunneling/index.md

 1. The traffic is not encrypted but if you use secure protocols everything should be fine (As usual you know).
 2. The routing is not performed by SSH and it is the Linux server the one doing the job.

 The second point is the problem, we need to make sure that the server is able to forward traffic and also that it is working as a NAT to avoid problems when the packages return.

-To get all this working I wrote this script that setup IP formarding and NAT before running [Iodine](https://github.com/yarrick/iodine) (Also it make sure to clean up everything when we close the server):
+To get all this working I wrote two script that setup IP formarding and NAT before running [Iodine](https://github.com/yarrick/iodine).
+Also they make sure to clean up everything when we close the server.

+Why two scripts?
+Well the first one is for hosts without Docker or any container stuff running:

 ```bash
 #! /bin/bash